CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive with a clear niche: Obsidian-specific Markdown.
-The triggers (wikilinks, callouts, embeds, Obsidian notes) are unique to Obsidian and unlikely to conflict with generic Markdown or other document skills.
+The triggers (wikilinks, callouts, embeds, Obsidian notes) are specific enough to distinguish this from a general Markdown skill or other document editing skills.

 3 / 3